A brief History of Torquay United Football Club

 Their was surprise and delight in equal measure amongst United’s fan base at the appointment, and Johnson’s impact was immediate.
 Three wins and three draws preceded a record-breaking ten match winning streak, which lifted the club up from 14th into 1st place.
 What seemed like a season-long battle for top spot ensued, with United, aided by the goals of reinvigorated striker Jamie Reid, fighting it out with Woking for pole position on a weekly basis.
 As the season entered it’s final stages though, it was Johnson’s men who held their nerve as Woking faltered.
 A late equaliser in the match between the two sides looked to be vital, and sure enough, a 2-0 victory over Eastbourne the following weekend secured the club’s first championship title since 1927, and with it, promotion back to the National League at the first attempt.

-With the club now in better shape than it has been for many years on and off the field, Torquay United’s loyal band of supporters can finally look ahead to the future with optimism once again.
+With the club now in better shape than it has been for many years on and off the field though, Torquay United’s total band of supporters can finally look ahead to the future with optimism once again.